 2. Levoit LV600HH Warm and Cool Mist Ultrasonic Humidifier

-- Warm & Cool Mist: The humidifier provides both cool mist and warm mist to relieve you from congestion,sinus,dry skin, allergies, bloody noses, cold, flu.
+- Warm and Cool Mist: The humidifier provides both cool mist and warm mist to relieve you from congestion,sinus,dry skin, allergies, bloody noses, cold, flu.
 It is perfect for all year around using.

 - Auto Mode: The humidifier’s built-in humidity sensor automatically adjusts the mist level to maintain a comfortable level of humidity, so you can set it and forget it.
 If the tank runs out of water, the humidifier will automatically turn off